-Hi there!
-In this blog post I'll hopefully be able to give you a little insight into how Cocabana came to life!
-But before I do that, let’s start at the beginning..
+In this blog post, I'll hopefully be able to give you a little insight into how Cocabana came to life!
+But before I do that, let’s start at the beginning...

-2019 saw the birth of a very important obsession... my love for coconuts!
-This was the starting point that lead to the inception of Cocabana.
-I wanted to create something special that would not only benefit our planet but also the people on it.
+2019 saw the birth of a very different but important obsession... my love for coconuts!
+This was the starting point that led to the inception of Cocabana.
+I wanted to create something worthwhile and special that would not only benefit our planet but also the inhabitants on it, including the non-human ones.

 It all started in Bali.
-My partner and I embarked on our first holiday together in May.
-Neither of us had been before, but we’d had so many recommendations and heard such good things about it so we packed our bags and set of for a 3 and a half week adventure!
+My partner and I embarked on our first holiday together in May, little did we know how this would be the start of an amazing journey, not just another holiday.
+Neither of us had visited the island before, but we’d had so many recommendations and heard such good things about it, we packed our bags and set off for a three and a half week adventure!

-After a 10 hour flight from Dubai we finally arrived… It was around 11pm local time when we got there.
-Blinded by the darkness, we tucked ourselves in at our little air BnB, zipped up the mosquito net and tried our best to sleep and contain our excitement before beginning our first holiday together.
+After a 10 hour flight from Dubai, we finally arrived… It was around 11pm local time when we finally arrived.
+Blinded by the darkness, we tucked ourselves in at our little Airbnb, zipped up the mosquito net and tried our best to sleep and contain our excitement before beginning our first day in Bali together.

-We hopped around quite a lot in Bali but after spending five days in Ubud staying in an eco-lodge in the middle of a rice paddy, we set off for Gili Air.
-It took roughly a three hour boat trip to get there.. and it was absolutely worth it!
+We travelled around a lot in Bali, both coastal and up in the hills.
+After spending five days in Ubud staying in an eco-lodge in the middle of a rice paddy, we set off for the Gili Air.
+It took roughly a three-hour boat trip to get there.. and it was absolutely worth it!
 The island was quiet and a little rough around the edges, but it was perfect.
-Out of everywhere we visited, this was our favourite.
-Most of our days involved riding our rented bikes exploring the island, snorkelling, yoga and of course… eating!
+Out of everywhere, we visited, this was by far our favourite place on the planet.
+Most of our days involved riding our rented bikes exploring the island, snorkelling, yoga and of course… eating more coconuts!

-We were sat in a cafe called Aura Bowls having more smoothies from coconuts when an idea sparked.
-We were in paradise and I wanted the feeling to last forever.
-I wanted to be able to recreate it but how?
-Would I truly be able to remind myself of this moment back in the UK?
+We were sat in a café called Aura Bowls having more smoothies from coconuts when an idea of leaving all this behind when we returned to London sparked an idea.
+We were sitting here in paradise and I wanted the feeling to last forever.
+I wanted to be able to recreate it back home, but how?
+Would I truly be able to remind myself of this moment back in the UK on a cold damp day?
 That’s when it hit me...

-I had declared myself quite the smoothie connoisseur whilst we were travelling due to the shear volume of bowls!!
+I had declared myself quite the smoothie connoisseur whilst we were travelling due to the sheer volume of bowls I consumed!!
 My favourite combination had a base of coconut milk, banana and cacao... and that’s exactly where the name came from!
 Co-ca-bana - coconut, cacao, banana!

-We had the most magical time and returned home with such special memories but I couldn’t get the word ‘Cocabana’ out of my head.
-I knew that I had some serious work to do!
+We had the most magical time and returned home with such special memories and a million (well perhaps a slight exaggeration) of photos.
+But I couldn’t get the word ‘Cocabana’ out of my head.
+I knew that I had this dream and some serious work to do!
 I spent three intense months glued to my laptop researching, spitballing ideas and somehow managed to miraculously bring Cocabana to life.
-I discovered that I could create something beautiful using shells that would otherwise have been left to rot or burnt as charcoal whilst supporting a small, family run business in Vietnam that would carve everything by hand!
+I discovered that I could create something beautiful using shells that would otherwise have been left to rot or burnt like charcoal.
+So not only avoiding coconut materials that go to waste, but supporting the small, family-run businesses in Vietnam that would be able to carve everything by hand by artisans!

 It’s been a massive learning curve but three months in, I can finally say I’m proud of what I’ve achieved so far.
 Project ‘bring the Bali experience to life’ is certainly underway.
-But not only that.
-Anyone that has been travelling or has tried fresh young coconuts will no doubt be taken back to their own experience when they use a coconut bowl or drink from a bamboo straw.
+But not only that, anyone that has been travelling or has tried fresh young coconuts, will no doubt be taken back to their own experience when they use a coconut bowl or drink from a bamboo straw.
 You really do feel more connected to the food.
-Not only that, but the actual process of caring for the products helps to remind you of that connection.
+Not only that, but the actual process of caring for the products helps to remind you of that natural connection with nature.

 We've received some incredible feedback so far but there is one review from a customer that has really stood out.
 I’d really like to share it with you because she describes what the experience means to her in such a great way.
 Here it is: